Ibn al-Khattab: Second Chechen War

-During the course of the war in 2000, Khattab took over the leadership of the Chechen Mujahideen and participated in leading his militia against Russian forces in Chechnya, as well as managing the influx of foreign fighters and money (and, according to the Russian officials, also planning of attacks in Russia).
+During the course of the war in 2000, Khattab took over the leadership of the Chechen Mujahideen and participated in leading his militia against Russian forces in Chechnya, as well as managing the influx of foreign fighters and money and also planning of attacks in Russia.

 He led or commanded several devastating attacks during this year, such as the mountain battle, which killed at least 67 Russian paratroopers, and the attack on the OMON convoy near Zhani-Vedeno, which killed at least 3 Russian Interior Ministry troops.
+During the war, he produced the Russian Hell video, which showcases the torture and execution of Russian soldiers and would later become popular among Islamist militants internationally.

 Khattab later survived a heavy-calibre bullet wound to the stomach and a landmine explosion.

 Death and legacy

 Khattab died of poisoning on 20 March 2002, when a Dagestani messenger hired by the Russian FSB gave Khattab a poisoned letter the day before.
 Chechen sources said that the letter was coated with "a fast-acting nerve agent, possibly sarin or a derivative".
 The messenger, a Dagestani double agent known as Ibragim Alauri, was turned by the FSB on his routine courier mission.
 Khattab would receive letters from his mother in Saudi Arabia, and the FSB found this to be the most opportune moment to kill Khattab.
 It was reported that the operation to recruit and turn Ibragim Alauri to work for the FSB and deliver the poisoned letter took some six months of preparation.
 Alauri was reportedly tracked down and killed a month later in Baku, Azerbaijan on Shamil Basayev's orders.
 Ibn Al-Khattab was succeeded by Emir Abu al-Walid.

-He was falsely reported dead when Guantanamo captive Omar Mohammed Ali Al Rammah faced the allegations that he witnessed Khattab being killed in an ambush in Duisi, a village in the Pankisi Gorge of Georgia on 28 April 2002.
+He was falsely reported dead when Omar Mohammed Ali Al-Rammah, a Yemeni prisoner at Guantanamo Bay, faced the allegations that he witnessed Khattab being killed in an ambush in Duisi, a village in the Pankisi Gorge of Georgia on 28 April 2002.

-"Khattabka" (хаттабка) is now a popular Russian and Chechen name for an improvised hand grenade, made from either VOG-17 or VOG-25 grenade.
+"Khattabka" (хаттабка) is now a popular Russian and Chechen name for an improvised hand grenade, made from either VOG-17 or VOG-25 grenades.

 Due to his fierce opposition and devotion against Russia, he was nicknamed the Lion of Chechnya.

-Links to Osama bin Laden
+Relationship with Osama bin Laden

-According to Fawaz Gerges who cited Abu Walid al Masri's diaries, Ibn al-Khattab and Osama bin Laden operated separate groups, as they defined the enemy differently, but tried to pull each other to their own battle plans.
+According to Fawaz Gerges who cited Saif al-Adel and Abu Walid al Masri's diaries, Ibn al-Khattab and Osama bin Laden operated separate groups, as they defined the enemy differently, but tried to pull each other to their own battle plans.
 A part of bin Laden's interest was trying to obtain weapons of mass destruction (or at least dirty bombs) from the Russian arsenal through al-Khattab's contacts.

-According to Richard A. Clarke, "Bin Laden sent Afghan Arab veterans, money, and arms to fellow Saudi Ibn Khatab in Chechnya, which seemed like a perfect theater for jihad."
+According to Richard A. Clarke, "Bin Laden sent Afghan Arab veterans, money, and arms to fellow Saudi Ibn al-Khattab in Chechnya, which seemed like a perfect theater for jihad."

-Memoirs
+Works

-He wrote his memoirs entitled Memories of Amir Khattab: The Experience of the Arab Ansar in Chechnya, Afghanistan and Tajikistan.
+He wrote his memoirs entitled Memories of Amir Khattab: The Experience of the Arab Muhajireen in Chechnya, Afghanistan and Tajikistan.